EPCCed/eidf-docs/docs/services/s3/manage.md

     To revoke your access, the collaborator can change their bucket's policy.

     Within your own project, project members who given permission to view the access keys of this S3 account but no others, can interact with your collaborator's bucket but not create any buckets within your own project.

+### Delete an S3 account

+To delete an S3 account, within the EPCC [SAFE](https://safe.epcc.ed.ac.uk):

+1. Select **Projects** menu, your project project ID e.g., 'eidfNNN'.
+1. A 'Project' page will appear.
+1. Under 'Object store quotas', click **CephS3**.
+1. A '(CephS3)-(eidfNNN)' page will appear.
+1. Click **List accounts**.
+1. An 'Account list' page will appear.
+1. Click S3 account name.
+1. Click **Remove**.
+1. An 'Are you sure you want to remove this S3 account?' dialog will appear.
+1. Click **Yes**.

+!!!
+Warning "S3 account names cannot be reused"

+    S3 account are not deleted as such but are marked as 'retired'.
+This means you cannot reuse the names of S3 accounts you have previously deleted.

 ## Access keys